 Fatigue and fracture mechanics are made up of many different static and dynamic tests that characterize a material's resistance to crack growth once a flaw has originated.
 This knowledge of how a material will react under such conditions enables engineers to estimate the components' life.
 It means that, in some cases, costly repairs can be postponed to a time convenient to schedule the work.
 Knowing which materials have higher fracture toughness can improve designs and prolong component life expectancy.

 Stress rupture and creep testing

-Stress rupture is also essential throughout the product lifecycle.
-It provides critical information for engineers, enabling them to prevent failures by giving insights into the effect of long-term stress on materials and products.
+Stress rupture is essential throughout the product lifecycle.
+It provides critical information for engineers, enabling them to prevent failures by giving insights into the effect of long-term stress and temperature on materials and products.

 Is testing worth the investment?

 As product testing often involves specialized test equipment, custom-fabricated fixtures, skilled test engineers, and additional products and materials devoted to testing, it requires organizations' investment.
 When today's competitive marketplace is taken into account, this investment can be difficult to justify when budgets are already squeezed at the start of the project.
 However, it cannot be underestimated that the failure to perform appropriate testing can have devastating consequences that can cost significantly more than the testing itself.

 Here, we take a look at some of the actual costs that organizations face if they decide to forego testing:

 The first and least costly consequence of avoiding testing is the internal discovery of nonconformance through an internal audit or quality check.
 This is not the worst-case in terms of scenarios as the product has not yet left the premises, meaning the damage is limited.
 This situation can be alleviated by separating the affected products, evaluating for conformance, and, if necessary, making the required reworks.